sumansid/TextfieldEffects/README.md

 # Textfields-Styling-Extensions

+How to use ?

+1. Drag and drop the Extension folder or extension.swift file to your project.
+2. Use the following functions as per your need.

 The Extension.swift files contains various styling extensions for UITextField like the following :

 1. SetIcon : To put an icon on the left side of the textfield using UIImage.